PitonCMS/Engine/support/designer/templates.md

 >**Note**: *Pages* and *Collection Detail Pages* both use Page Templates, but a standard Page is defined in the JSON Definition file as `"templateType": "page"` while a Collection Detail Page is defined as `"templateType": "collection"`.

 ### Element Template Example
 Elements are the smallest unit of reusable HTML on your website.
-You can create custom Elements (or modify or delete built in PitonCMS Elements) as needed for youy website design.
+You can create custom Elements (or modify or delete built in PitonCMS Elements) as needed for your website design.

 The HTML Layout file for a basic *Text* Element (which has a title and rich textarea) is simple.